widmogrod/mkunion/docs/examples/state_machine.md

 - `state` it's a package name
 - `CreateOrderCMD` is a struct name in that package.
-- `CMD` suffix it's naming convention, that it's optional, but I find it makes code more readable.
+- `CMD` suffix it's naming convention, that it's optional, but I find it makes code more readable, and easier to distinguish commands from states.

 Below is a code snippet that demonstrate complete model of **state** and **commands** of Order Service, that we talked about.